-For the Fat Shark Dominator line of video goggles, or the newly- released Attitude V3, we love the NexWave RF 32ch RaceBand receiver module.
-While not featuring diversity or a digital channel display, these receiver modules offer good sensitivity and they’re easy to ‘plug and play’ with your FPV goggles.
-Remember- if you’re looking for something beyond the internal VRx module, you can always use an external receiver via the A/V input on your goggles.
-The NexWave RF 32ch RaceBand receiver module is available for $36.00.
+For the Fat Shark Dominator line of video goggles, or the newly-released Attitude V4, we love the NexWave RF 32ch RaceBand receiver module (FSV2442).
+While not featuring diversity or an OLED display, these receiver modules offer good sensitivity and they’re easy to ‘plug and play’ with your FPV goggles.
+Remember – if you’re looking for something beyond the internal VRx module, you can always use an external receiver via the A/V input on your goggles.

 - Simple to use

-- ‘Plug and Play’ compatibility with Dominator and Attitude V3 or higher goggles
+- ‘Plug and Play’ compatibility with Dominator V3, Attitude V4 or higher goggles.

 - Must change video bands via DIP switches, requiring removal of antenna and module bay cover

 BEST FPV RECEIVERS FOR SPECTATING/ RIDING ALONG